heymichellemac/espanso-snippets/README.md

 # espanso-snippets
- Some of my most used Espanso snippets
+ Some of my Espanso snippets